-Deutsche Bank's The Group's aspirations are subject to various external and internal risks factors, some of which Deutsche Bankit cannot influence.
-Timely and successful achievement of its Deutsche Bank's strategic targets or aspirations, including containing costs at the expected run rate, may be adversely impacted by reduced revenue-generating capacities of some of Deutsche Bank's core businesses should downside risks crystallize.
-These risks include, but are not limited to, the uncertain-future path of inflation and central bank's banks' policies on interest rates, the Israel-Hamas war and the Russia's war in Ukraine with both having escalation potential, a deteriorating uncertain macroeconomic environment, elevated broader geopolitical risks, plausible-cyber events, the ongoing headwinds posed by regulatory reforms and the effects potential impacts on Deutsche Bank's legal and regulatory proceedings.
-A key focus in 2023 was the persistently high inflation which drove further monetary tightening, growing expectations of a higher-for-longer interest rate environment and generally tighter financial conditions in the major advanced economies.
-Towards the end of 2023, evidence of waning inflation pressure led to a repricing of market expectations with respect to earlier and more significant central bank rate cuts in 2024 accompanied by an easing of financial conditions.
-In addition, there were episodes of significant market volatility particularly around selective failures and/or restructurings in the U.S. and European banking sector as well as increasing pressure on the commercial real estate market, particularly in the U.S. office sector.
+The Group's aspirations are subject to various external and internal factors, some of which it cannot influence.
+Timely and successful achievement of Deutsche Bank's strategic targets or aspirations, including containing costs at the expected run rate, may be adversely impacted by reduced revenue-generating capacities of some of Deutsche Bank's core businesses should downside risks crystallize.
+These risks include, but are not limited to, the future path of inflation and central banks' policies on interest rates, the Israel-Hamas war and Russia's war in Ukraine with both having escalation potential, an uncertain macroeconomic environment, broader geopolitical risks, cyber events, the ongoing headwinds posed by regulatory reforms and potential impacts on Deutsche Bank's legal and regulatory proceedings.
 Overall, these trends could continue to drive high levels of uncertainty and could result in fluctuations in the results of Deutsche Bank's operations, strategic plans and financial targets.